Tommoo/SwarmGatheringHalfPlanes/README.md

 # SwarmGatheringHalfPlanes

 Code for the research paper ''Probabilistic Gathering of Agents with Simple Sensors'' from Ariel Barel, Thomas Dagès, Rotem Manor, and Alfred M. Bruckstein.
+It can be found as a preprint version at https://arxiv.org/abs/1902.00294.
+Please cite this work if you use this code.

 Each folder represents a different scheme of evolution:
 - Codes in the folders discrete and continous/memoryless are those described in the paper.